Breakthrough-Energy/REISE.jl/README.md

 ## Usage

-Currently, all core code functionality is located in `src/REISE.jl`.
-This code defines the module `REISE`, which can be added to a Julia environment via
+This code defines the package `REISE`, which can be added to a Julia environment via
 ```
 pkg> add https://github.com/intvenlab/REISE.jl#develop
 ```